ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 The Transparency Service is trusted with the confidentiality of the Signed Statements presented for Registration.
 Some Transparency Services may publish every Signed Statement in their logs, to facilitate their dissemination and auditing.
-Transparency Services MAY return Receipts to client applications synchronously or asynchronously.
+Transparency Services MAY return Receipts to Client applications synchronously or asynchronously.

 A collection of Signed Statements must not leak information about the contents of other Signed Statements registered on the Transparency Service.